Sandeep Nanwani, Program Officer, Adolescent Sexual and Reproductive Health, United Nations Population Fund.

 Clea Schumer, Graduate, Harvard College; Research Analyst, Climate Program, World Resources Institute.

 Aleksandra Conevska, PhD Candidate, Department of Government, Harvard University.

 Ulrike Schaede, Professor of Japanese Business, School of Global Policy & Strategy, University of California, San Diego.

-Christina Davis, Director, Program on U.S.-Japan Relations; Professor of Government; and Susan S. and Kenneth L. Wallach Professor, Radcliffe Institute for Advanced Study, Harvard University.
+Christina Davis, Director, Program on U.S.-Japan Relations; Executive Committee; Faculty Associate.
+Susan S. and Kenneth L. Wallach Professor, Radcliffe Institute for Advanced Study; Professor of Government, Department of Government, Harvard University.